javier-perez-mayos/biblioteca_virtual/README.md

 ### Adding a Book

 1. Click the **"+ Agregar Libro"** button
-2. Choose one of two options:
+2. Choose one of three options:

+   **Option A: Image Recognition (Recommended)**
    - **📷 Tomar Foto**: Use your device camera to capture the book cover
    - **📁 Subir Archivo**: Upload an image file from your device
-3. The app will automatically:
+   - The app will automatically:
+     1. Try Google Vision API for image-based recognition (if configured)
-   - Extract text from the cover using OCR
+     2. Use OCR to extract text from the cover
-   - Search for ISBN or book title
+     3. Detect ISBN from the extracted text
+     4. Search Google Books API for complete metadata

+   **Option B: Manual Entry with Auto-Complete**
+   - **✍️ Entrada Manual**: Enter book details manually
+   - Enter at least one field (title, author, or ISBN)
+   - Click **"🔍 Autocompletar Datos"** to automatically fill missing information
-   - Fetch complete book information from Google Books
+   - The system will search Google Books and complete all available fields

-4. Review and edit the book information if needed
+3. Review and edit the book information if needed
-5. Click **"Guardar Libro"** to add it to your library
+4. Click **"Guardar Libro"** to add it to your library

 ### Searching Books